nirtamir2/eslint-plugin-sort-destructure-keys-typescript/src/rules/sort-destructure-keys-by-type.md

 # sort-destructure-keys-by-type

-Keys in an object pattern should be sorted by the matching TypeScript type properties order
+Keys in an object pattern should be sorted by the matching TypeScript type properties order.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/nirtamir2/eslint-plugin-unicorn#preset-configs-eslintconfigjs).